 The Budget Office is also responsible for biweekly reconciliation of administrative and graduate assistant payroll.
 The Budget Office maintains adjunct budget projections on a monthly basis.

 The office is staffed by a Financial Analyst (UUP) and a Budget Director (UUP).
+The Financial Analyst position has been vacant since January 1, 2023.

 Significant Accomplishments: